oddlama/autokernel/README.md

 ## Detecting configuration options

 This tool can automatically detect kernel configuration options for your system.
-It does this by inspecting the `/sys/bus` tree exposed by the currently running kernel.
+It does this by collecting bus and device information from the `/sys/bus` tree exposed by the currently running kernel.
+It then relates this information to a configuration option database (lkddb), and also selects required dependencies by finding a solution to the dependency graph for each option.

-TODO it can be beneficial to detect a configuration on a very modular kernel, to increase the likelihood of having all necessary features to detect the device in the first place.
+It might be beneficial to run detection while using a very generic and modular kernel, such as the default kernel on Arch Linux.
+This increases the likelihood of having all necessary buses and features enabled to actually detect connected devices.
+Basically we cannot detect usb devices, if the current kernel does not support the bus in the first place.
-(e.g. if usb support is disabled, we cannot detect any devices on that bus, same goes for all other subsystems)

 ## Managing the kernel config